Simple Tricks for Living Well with Diabetes—from People Who Have It

 Don’t let it define you

-Author and diabetes advocate, Quinn Nystrom first watched her younger brother get diagnosed with type 1 diagnosis.
+Author and diabetes advocate, Quinn Nystrom first watched her younger brother get diagnosed with type 1 diabetes.
 Then, two years later, she got the news herself at the age of 13.
 While that day was one of the worst of her life, she says, it’s taught her many life lessons and led her to help others.
 Even though living with diabetes is a 24/7 job, she encourages those who are newly diagnosed to not let it define them.
 Instead, she says, allow it to refine you.
 “We are not just a broken down pancreas.
 We’re more than a label that a doctor gives us, society tells us, and even sometimes what we tell ourselves.
 Seek to understand how the diagnosis of diabetes has brought light into your life.
 Find the positives,” she says.

 Set attainable goals